Sojourn probabilities in tubes and pathwise irreversibility for It\^o processes: Introduction

-However, often the noise in a Langevin equation is multiplicative, i.e.~depends on the current state \cite{kampen_stochastic_2007}.
-This is for example the case when the Langevin equation describes a slow reaction coordinate of a high-dimensional dynamical system \cite{hummer_position-dependent_2005, sedlmeier_water_2011, berezhkovskii_time_2011}, for stochastic dynamics with temperature gradients \cite{bo_functionals_2019}, or if hydrodynamic interactions are present \cite{murphy_brownian_1972, wilemski_derivation_1976, singh_fluctuating_2017}.
-For state-dependent noise, the limiting ratio of constant-radius tube probabilities in general does not yield meaningful results.
-Indeed, it has been shown that for multiplicative noise there is no translational invariant measure on the space of all paths \cite{durr_onsager-machlup_1978}, so that defining a probability density on that space is not possible, and comparing relative probabilities of individual paths not straightforward.
-Still, starting with the work of Freidlin and Wentzel \cite{ventsel_small_1970}, and Stratonovich \cite{stratonovich_probability_1971}, there have been several attempts to quantify relative path probabilities also in systems with multiplicative noise \cite{horsthemke_onsager-machlup_1975,ito_probabilistic_1978}.
-However, these works, which can broadly be classified into two approaches, use definitions of the tube which are not practical from an experimental point of view.
+While for additive noise the situation is well-understood, the situation is not as simple for multiplicative noise, where the noise strength in the Langevin equation depends on the current state of the system \cite{kampen_stochastic_2007}.
+For state-dependent noise, the limiting ratio of tube probabilities in general does not yield meaningful results, and defining a probability density relative to a quasi translation invariant measure on the space of all paths is not possible \cite{durr_onsager-machlup_1978}.
+Still, starting with the work of Freidlin and Wentzel \cite{ventsel_small_1970} (who focused on the weak-noise limit, as discussed more in the conclusions), and Stratonovich \cite{stratonovich_probability_1971}, there have been several attempts to quantify relative path probabilities also in systems with multiplicative noise \cite{horsthemke_onsager-machlup_1975,ito_probabilistic_1978}.
+These works can broadly be classified into two approaches.
 One approach is to define the tubular neighborhood using the metric induced by the diffusion tensor of the stochastic dynamics \cite{ventsel_small_1970}.
 The tube is then a moving ellipsoid in $\mathbb{R}^N$, whose principal axes may vary along the reference path, which is the geometric center of mass of the ellipsoid.
-Another approach is to locally introduce a new coordinate system, with respect to which the diffusivity is state-independent \cite{stratonovich_probability_1971, ito_probabilistic_1978}.
-In this new coordinate system, the established theory for additive noise recovers the OM Lagrangian, which is then rewritten in terms of the original coordinates, leading to an expression for ratios of path probabilities.
-The tube in the original coordinates is in this approach the inverse image of a constant-radius tube in the new coordinates.
-Since the relation between the two sets of coordinates is nonlinear, in the original coordinates the tube can have an in principal arbitrary geometrical shape, with a geometric center of mass that need not coincide with the reference path, as we show explicitly further below.
-In both approaches, the tube is therefore not a moving ball in Euclidean space, but an ellipsoid or more general geometrical structure.
-Importantly, in both cases the diffusivity tensor associated with the underlying stochastic dynamics needs to be known to even construct the tube.
-From an observational point of view it is of course desirable to consider a tube which can be constructed explicitly without first having to parametrize the underlying diffusive dynamics.
-In particular, the natural object to consider is a constant-radius tube with respect to the Euclidean metric of the ambient space, and hitherto no theory existed for that scenario.
+Another approach is to locally introduce a new coordinate system, relative to which the diffusivity is state-independent \cite{stratonovich_probability_1971, ito_probabilistic_1978}.
+In this new coordinate system, the established theory for additive noise can be applied.
+However, since the relation between the two sets of coordinates is nonlinear, in the original coordinates the tube can have an in principle arbitrary geometrical shape.
+In both approaches mentioned here the tube is therefore not a moving ball in Euclidean space, but an ellipsoid or more general geometrical shape.